The Good Left Undone

-"The Good Left Undone" is the third single from Rise Against's fourth full-length album, The Sufferer & the Witness.
+"The Good Left Undone" is the third single from American punk rock band Rise Against's fourth studio album, The Sufferer & the Witness (2006).
 The song impacted radio on May 22, 2007.
 In June 2007, the band announced they would be holding a contest to determine who could make the best video for the song.
 They released a bulletin over their Myspace account giving information about the contest.

 On June 25, 2007, the band premiered their own video on MTV's website, as well as on MTV2 every hour.

 The song peaked at number six on the Billboard Alternative Songs chart, Rise Against's second top 10 single (the first being the previous single "Prayer of the Refugee") and the highest-charting single from the album.
 The song spent 30 weeks on the chart prior to this peak, making it the band's slowest climb to the chart's top 10.

 Music video

 The video was shot in 2006 and released in 2007.
 It shows a girl, who is collecting various kinds of flowers.
 When she comes to field of sunflowers then appear Tim, Zach, Joe and Brandon, which are dug under ground in glass bottles.
 At the end the girl pulls out of the land the flowers and the musicians can see bright sun rays.